 The person for sure can be a website operator because there are quite a bunch of cool ones such as Richard Patey and the team over at LeadSpring (ran by Matt Diggity).

 Essentially, a website operator has a great incentive of growing your asset to the next level, and therefore they will do their best to grow your revenue.
 They will be passionate, something that can be hard to find from someone you hire from Upwork.

 There are some warning signs that you should look out for when searching for a website operator.

 Within SEO, promising a specific ranking is a big no-no, and while website investing involves other things than SEO, most of it boils down to the organic visibility generating visitors.

-It's totally fine if the operator says "We usually see growth of X% within the first 3 months with our clients, however, we cannot promise anything."
-With this they say that they are pretty confident that your partnership will increase your revenue, while not promising anything (good for them, and good for you).
+It's totally fine if the operator says "We usually see a growth of X% within the first 3 months with our clients, however, we cannot promise anything."
+With this, they say that they are pretty confident that your partnership will increase your revenue, while not promising anything (good for them, and good for you).